xelatihy/yocto-gl/docs/yocto/yocto_sampling.md

-# Yocto/Sampling: Tiny library for generating.
+# Yocto/Sampling: Basic sampling routines for graphics applications

 Yocto/Sampling provides many functions to generate points and directions useful in path tracing and procedural generation.
 We also include a random number generator suitable for ray tracing.

 ## Random Number Generation